VincentWang2961/CS61/CS61B/Week1/README.md

 1. To declare a function in Java, use `public static`
 2. All paremeters of a function must have a type, and the function itself must have a return type.
 3. All functions must be part of a class, called 'method'

+### 1.2

+1. Classes can contain not just funcs but data

+Instance variable `public int weightInPounds`

+Constructor, determines how to instantiate the class

+Non-static method, aka instance method `public void makeNoise()`

+> Something else which might not important:
+>
+> For single .java we can use java directly run it's code if it's independent
+>
+> For a .java program which depends on other classes or files, have to use javac to compile first, then use java to run it, else it will response error messages